stefanbohacek/fediverse-share-button/README.md

 **Q: Are there any similar projects?**

-Yes, see a list here: https://github.com/Uden-AI/fediverse-share#similar-projects-to-compare-to, including this project itself.
+Yes, see a list here: https://github.com/Uden-AI/fediverse-share#similar-projects-to-compare-to, including the [fediverse-share](https://github.com/Uden-AI/fediverse-share) project itself.

 Additional projects include: